-- Q: Who do I contact if I have additional questions regarding my LHMP or AB 2140 status? - A: For questions regarding AB 2140 compliance please contact AB2140@CalOES.ca.gov.
-For questions pertaining to your LHMP, please contact the Cal OES Local Hazard Mitigation Planning team at MitigationPlanning@CalOES.ca.gov. - Q: If a county is AB 2140 compliant, are its cities automatically covered? - A: No. Each county and city must: - 1.
+- Q: Who do I contact if I have additional questions regarding my LHMP or AB 2140 status? - A: The Cal OES Local Hazard Mitigation Planning team at mitigationplanning@caloes.ca.gov.

+- Q: If a county is AB 2140 compliant, are its cities automatically covered? - A: No. Each county and city must: - 1.
 Have either your own stand-alone LHMP or have an annex in a MJHMP. - 2.
 Have adopted your approved stand-alone LHMP or annex into your own General Plan Safety Element. - Q: Can a jurisdiction obtain AB 2140 compliance before their LHMP is approvable pending adoption (APA) from FEMA? - A: No. The LHMP must be either APA or officially "approved" by FEMA before you may adopt to obtain AB 2140 compliance. - Q: Are special districts covered under their county's LHMP since they do not have their own general plan? - A: No. Special districts are not qualified for additional cost share under AB 2140 because they do not have a General Plan. - Q: If a county or city becomes AB 2140 compliant, does this compliance last forever? - A: No. AB 2140 compliance expires on the day the LHMP expires.
 You must re-adopt your LHMP into your General Plan Safety Element each time you update your LHMP. - Q: Once a county or city becomes AB 2140 compliant, are they guaranteed funding? - A: No. You will be eligible to be considered for additional CDAA funding upon approval of the legislature.
 There is no guarantee of funding. - Q: Can a city or county adopt their LHMP to obtain AB 2140 compliance at the same time they adopt their LHMP to fulfill the FEMA requirement when the LHMP is approvable pending adoption? - A: Yes, this is a viable option.
 It is crucial, however, that Cal OES receives a copy of the adoption resolution to ensure compliance.
-Your jurisdiction is not compliant until Cal OES has documentation and has issued a compliance letter.
+Your jurisdiction is not compliant until Cal OES has documentation. - Q: If the actual LHMP is added to the General Plan, but not within the Safety Element, is language still required in the Safety Element? - A: Yes, language specific to the LHMP and a web link, appendix, or language within the Safety Element that directs the public to the most current, approved LHMP in its entirety is required to be in the Safety Element.